Arthur Cornwallis Madan

 Arthur Cornwallis Madan (1846–1917) was a British linguist and Anglican missionary who became famous for his research on African languages and his Swahili dictionaries.

 Family background and education

 Madan was born on 8 March 1846 in the parish of Cam, Gloucestershire, England, as the third child of the Anglican pastor George Madan.
-He was educated at Marlborough College and studied at Christ Church, Oxford from 1865 to 1869.
+He was educated at Marlborough College, and matriculated in 1865 at Christ Church, Oxford, graduating B.A. in 1869, M.A. in 1872.

-After obtaining his bachelor's degree, he taught at Christ Church as a tutor from 1870 to 1880; during this period he also got a master's degree.
+Madan taught at Christ Church as a tutor from 1870 to 1880.
 He joined the Universities' Mission to Central Africa.

 Work in Africa

 In 1880 he was sent to Zanzibar, where he learned Swahili and assisted bishop Edward Steere in his language research and translation work.
 When Steere died in August 1882, Madan finished Steere's manuscript of a Swahili grammar until the end of the year. ("A handbook of the Swahili language as spoken at Zanzibar, edited for the Universities' Mission to Central Africa").